 We also convene the annual Monty Python Soccer Match of Twits versus Philosophers every May in Fawkner Park.
 Better not to ask.

-1991 Successful submission to government creating St Kilda Breakwater Penguin Sanctuary – thriving, take a look!
+1991 Successful submission to government creating St Kilda Breakwater Penguin Sanctuary – now thriving, Go look from the pier!

 1997 ‘ Australian Sister City Award: ‘Alfreda the City Penguin’ (children’s book in English and Japanese)